 - Travel Blogger Website

 One of the most common types of websites that digital nomads employ to fund their travel adventures is the tried-and-true travel blogging website.
 This is the most common simply because it is in a way the easiest.
 You travel, write about it, get readership and funds, travel more, than rinse and repeat.
+Another fun and useful website when travelling, which I’ve recently discovered is where am i right now.
+It will locate exactly where you are and let you, it’s always handy to know exactly where you are in a new city or country.

 What is the anatomy of a successful travel blogging website?
 Well, there is no one way to do it, but there is definitely a formula that many digital nomads use to speed up success.